Stone Store in the Kerikeri inlet

 The area has a long coastline, a yacht club and marina, plus dozens of clubs and societies.
 It is a characterful town with many interesting properties echoing it's orcharding history.
 The numerous boulder strewn streams, native bush and rural atmosphere round Kerikeri's outskirts all adding up to a lifestyler's nirvana.

-The buildings, now part of New Zealand's national heritage, are from the left; - the Stone Store, the Anglican Church and the Kemp's Homestead.
+in the picture, now part of New Zealand's national heritage, are from the left: - the Stone Store, the Anglican Church and the Kemp-family Homestead.